hbc/knowledgebase/bcbio_chip_userstory_draft.md

 We will be working using ChIP-seq data from a recent publication in Neuron by Baizabal et al. (2018) [[1]](https://doi.org/10.1016/j.neuron.2018.04.033).
 Baizabal et al. sought to understand how chromatin-modifying enzymes function in neural stem cells to establish the epigenetic landscape that determines cell type and stage-specific gene expression.
 Chromatin-modifying enzymes are transcriptional regulators that control gene expression through covalent modification of DNA or histones.

 This specific dataset focuses on the transcriptional regulator **PRDM16, which is a chromatin-modifying enzyme** that belongs to the larger PRDM (Positive Regulatory Domain) protein family, that is structurally defined by the **presence of a conserved N-terminal histone methyltransferase PR domain** ([Hohenauer and Moore, 2012](https://journals.biologists.com/dev/article/139/13/2267/45169/The-Prdm-family-expanding-roles-in-stem-cells-and)).
-The authors generated CHiP-seq data for PRDM16.
+The authors generated ChIP-seq data for PRDM16.
 Our dataset consists of two WT samples and two KO samples.

 ### 1. Download the example data and configuration files